00000vish/Smart-Audio-Book-Player/README.md

 # Set up online

-Recommend localhost, but if your looking for a web server, i recommend/used/tested on : https://en.altervista.org/
+Recommend localhost, but if your looking for a online service, i recommend/used/tested on : https://en.altervista.org/

 Upload the server files to the filemanager.
 And update `index.js` according to your domain and update `Form1.vb` code to: